 - Be bio-diversity conscious when you you travel.
 Some tourist souvenirs and items you buy over the internet are made from or contain derivatives of plants and animals.
 If you are bringing plants or animals into or out of Australia, go to Information for travellers and online shoppers beforehand.
 If you’re sailing while travelling, don't get too close to whales and dolphins.

 - Keep up to date - listen to informed speakers, including Bert Lobert from Our Strathbogie Forests, at BSFG meetings; check out webinars and podcasts on the internet; view biodiversity related film screenings and speakers at the Swanpool Environmental Film Festival sponsored by BSFG, Swanpool Landcare and Gecko CLaN in June each year.
-Attend film screenings during the year auspiced by BSFG and DELWP such as 2040 in early 2020 or screened at BSFG general meetings, such as Bob Brown Foundations' Forest Freedom to be screened on Thursday 25 March at 7.30 at the Uniting Church.
+Attend film screenings during the year auspiced by BSFG and DELWP such as 2040 in early 2020 or screened at BSFG general meetings, such as Bob Brown Foundations' Forest Defenders screened on Thursday 25 March 2021 at the Uniting Church.

 - Stay informed on government policy.
 What is the Australian Government doing to protect biodiversity?
 About the Environment Protection and Biodiversity Conservation Act 1999 Biodiversity publications from the Federal Department of the Environment.
 For more information on biodiversity and related programs go to Biodiversity.
 Find out more about how you can help protect our biodiversity at environment.gov.au/biodiversity/biodiversity-month you’d like more information on biodiversity measures in Victoria, go to: Victoria(link is external)